 This event is generally decided and deployed by an administrator in order to improve performance of the system under his/her responsibility (illicit voluntary stoppage).
-This indicator is a reduced subset of indicator IUS_RGH.5 information-security-indicators:IWH="VNP.1"
+This indicator is a reduced information-security-indicators:IWH="VNP.1"

 IWH

 Indicators of this category are indicators that concern all categories of incidents.